Triton-Robotics-Training/Embedded-Week-2/README.md

 Observe here, we have two bytes at the top, `0b00000100` and `0b10110000` (The `0b` defines the number as binary).
 From there, we get two unsigned int8s (uint8), which are 4 and 176.
 If we instead use the entire 16 bits as its own integer, we get one large integer, 1200, an int16.

+Please watch this informative video that goes into a great deal of depth on bits, bytes, and binary:

 # Serial (UART)

 Serial, or UART, is a dual pin protocol that operates on a pre-defined clock.
 You will sometimes use one data pin however, as one is TX (transmitting), and one is RX (recieving).
 You will not always need to both transmit and recieve.
 For example, with the radio we use, we only recieve data, so we don't have a TX pin for that.